firatsivrikaya/coronavirustracker/README.md

 # coronavirustracker
-Coronvirus Tracker Application with Spring Boot.
+Coronavirus Tracker Application with Spring Boot.

 This is done with learning purposes